Pons, Count of Toulouse

 Pons (II) William (1019–1060) was the Count of Toulouse from 1037.
 He was the eldest son and successor of William III Taillefer and Emma of Provence.
 He thus inherited the title marchio Provincæ.
 He is known to have owned many allods and he relied on Roman, Salic, and Gothic law.

 Already in 1030, he possessed a lot of power in the Albigeois.
 In 1037, he gave many allodial churches and castles, including one half of that of Porta Spina, in the Albigeois, Nimois, and Provence as a bridal gift to his wife Majore.

 In 1038, he split the purchase of the Diocese of Albi with the Trencavel family.
 In 1040, he donated property in Diens to Cluny.
 In 1047, he first appears as count palatine in a charter donating Moissac to Cluny.

-Pons married his first wife, Marjorie (d.1044), in 1022.